 Performing resistance training can be a rewarding journey.
 We willingly expose ourselves to a form of stress, we adapt to it and overcome it by becoming stronger bit by bit.

-Therefore, strength training is imperative because we can slow down the rate of muscle loss or even build it if someones past training methods have been ineffective or done little to no resistance training.
+Therefore, strength training is imperative because we can slow down the rate of muscle loss or even increase it if someones past training methods have been ineffective or done little to no resistance training.

 Strength standards can help evaluate where we fall on the spectrum of strength for the average human capacity.